afanblue/refineryOMS/SystemManual.md

 -  the services are defined in the ```oms-shared``` project, i.e., ```src/main/java/us.avn.oms.service``` and implemented in the ```impl``` subdirectory of the services, i.e., ```src/main/java/us.avn.oms.service.impl```.
 ---

+### Date handling (2019-09-10)

+I haven't come up w/an elegant method for handling dates and time stamps.
+What I have attempted to implement is letting Java and the DB handle the time stamps in their own particular formats (e.g., MySQL TIMESTAMPS and Java Instance).
+This leaves the (hard) part to formatting the dates appropriately in the npm/react code.
+I have tried to use the objects to format the dates to their needed strings and let the UI handle all dates and times as strings.
+Then when returning the data back to the application server, (typically in the xxxxAdmin code), I convert the string back to a timestamp.

+The DB maintains the timestamp in GMT (Zulu), so in the conversions to and fro, you'll need to include the local time zone.
+I use moment.utc and moment.unix

+There aren't a lot of timestamps where this needs to be done.
+Alarms, Orders (Shipments) and Transfers are the big ones.

+I'm using the ```moment``` package to handle the parsing and formatting.

 ### Adding a new page

 Pages are viewable (i.e., appear in your menu list) based on privileges, which are assigned to roles, which are assigned to users.
 There are two privileges associated w/a page, a "view" privilege and an "execute" privilege.